 Students not achieving the minimum standards of satisfactory academic progress or who fail to meet the minimum standards at the end of the probationary period will be terminated from the College.
 Students may continue their studies on an extended enrollment status to attempt to earn eligibility for reentry.
 Students on an extended enrollment status will be charged the appropriate tuition and fees and will not be eligible for any Title IV financial aid.
-While on this extended enrollment status, students must attempt to correct their academic deficiencies.
-The extended enrollment status must be completed within the required maximum time frame.
+While on this extended enrollment status must be completed within the required maximum time frame.
 The conditions for extended enrollment status will be agreed upon in writing by the student and the academic department.
 The designated main office official reviews and approves requests for extended enrollment.